How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 - ✅ Full control of infrastructure

-- ✅ Basic conversation saved locally on your device
+- ✅ Threaded conversations saved locally on your device

-- π Thread management system (organise, search, rename and delete, all date and timestamped)
+- ✅ Thread management system (organise, search, rename, export, restore and delete)

 - π Add voice input/output (covered in my other guides)